 Leading United Way of Central Indiana

-Prior to joining United Way of Central Indiana, she was an independent consultant providing advice on strategy, execution, growth and leadership.
-Previously, Ann was an AES Corporation executive and president & CEO at Indianapolis Power & Light Company (IPL) where she became one of the few female chief executives in the electric utility industry.
-During her nine-year tenure at IPL, she focused on providing value to company stakeholders through operating excellence in the areas of safety, environmental performance, reliability, customer service, financial performance, employee engagement and community leadership.
+Prior to United Way of Central Indiana, Ann served as an AES Corporation executive and president & CEO at Indianapolis Power & Light Company (IPL) where she became one of the few female chief executives in the electric utility industry.

-Involved in the community, Ann has served on the Economic Club Board of Governors, vice chair of the Indianapolis Zoo, chair of the Women’s Fund of Central Indiana and co-chaired Central Indiana Corporate Partnership.
-Ann currently serves on the boards of Indy Chamber, The Mind Trust and UPIC Solutions.
+Heavily involved in the community, Ann serves on the boards of the Greater Indianapolis Progress Committee, Indiana Chamber of Commerce and The Mind Trust.
 Ann also co-chaired the tissue collection committee for Indy’s Super Cure, a partnership between the 2012 Indianapolis Super Bowl Host Committee and the Susan B. Komen Tissue Bank at the IU Simon Cancer Center.

 She is a director of First Internet Bank, Great Plains Energy and Wabash National Corporation.
 She also served as a director of the Federal Reserve Bank of Chicago from 2007 to 2012.